AlGoulas/bio2art/README.md

 However, any echo state network can be used, since the Bio2Art offers as output a recurrent neural network in the form of a Numpy array that can be pluged-in as the recurrent network in-between Win and Wout in echo state networks.

-Note that the examples can be run with the requirements enlisted in requirements.txt.
+Note that the examples can be run with the requirements enlisted in examples/requirements.txt.

 # Citations